Yarroudh/segment-lidar/README.md

 # segment-lidar
-A package for segmenting LiDAR data using Segment-Anything Model from Meta AI Research.
+A package for segmenting LiDAR data using Segment-Anything Model (SAM) from Meta AI Research.